Adlink-ROS/Neuron-OmniBot/readme.md

 1. Install ADLINK SEMA
 Your Neuron Bot should already have proper SEMA installed.
 Please go to [https://neuron.adlinktech.com](https://neuron.adlinktech.com) if you have any questions.

-2. Install ROS melodic and setup workspace
+2. Install ROS kinetic and setup workspace
 	Your Neuron Bot should already have ROS set.
-If not, you mar refer to [the install guide](http://wiki.ros.org/melodic/Installation/Ubuntu), and [catkin_ws setup guide](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).
+If not, you may refer to [the install guide](http://wiki.ros.org/kinetic/Installation/Ubuntu), and [catkin_ws setup guide](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).
 Make sure you have environmental path add to .bashrc to save time

 3. Install packages (ubuntu software):
     * ROS stuff